mattw23n/wayfinders/README.md

    - Class schedules at nearby venues
    - Whether classes are starting/ending within 15 minutes
    - Class size and proximity to the route
-4. **AI Explanations**: Google Gemini generates friendly, human-readable explanations for each route
+4. **AI Explanations**: Anthropic Haiku generates friendly, human-readable explanations for each route
 5. **Route Ranking**: Routes are sorted by penalty score (lower is better)
 6. **Visualization**: The frontend displays all routes on an interactive map with color-coding